GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2017/11/index.md

 Sidebar** to reduce the noise and focus on the messages that are important to you.

 {% Img src="image/admin/Zh583Lcb57sNBWDGBas3.png", alt="Using the Console Sidebar to show error messages only", width="800", height="551" %}

 **Figure 2**.
 Using the Console Sidebar to show error messages only

 The Console Sidebar is hidden by default.
 Click **Show Console Sidebar**
-![Show Console
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/iq3lqE16ilO9zTji6jEF.png", alt="Show Console Sidebar", width="30", height="26" %}
-Sidebar](/web/updates/images/2017/11/show-console-sidebar.png) to show it.
+to show it.

 Related features: